FayeAlangi/GramaphoneStore/README.md

     PORT=5555
     mongoDBURL=your_mongodb_uri
     ```
+4. Open Docker Desktop

-4. Build and start the containers
+5. Build and start the containers
     ```sh
     docker-compose up --build
     ```

 ## Usage

-1. Frontend: `http://localhost:3000` .In your web browser, use the interface to add, view, update, and delete records.
+1. Frontend: `http://localhost:3000` .
+In your web browser, use the interface to add, view, update, and delete records.
 3. Backend API: `http://localhost:5555`

 ## API Endpoints